-- 1. Ensure that pesticide labels and application regulations are consistent with best practices and available scientific research. - a.
-Support restoration of full funding for the State's pesticide programs; regulation, reporting, incident response, complaint processing and public information. - b.
-Support continued implementation, training, and grower education on any new Worker Protection Standards. - 2.
-Oppose efforts to modify State pre-emption of seed/crop choice and pesticide regulation. - 3.
-Oppose efforts to place additional State restrictions or bans on pesticides beyond the EPA labels without clear and convincing scientific evidence that greater restrictions are needed in Oregon. - 4.
+- 1. Support ensuring that pesticide labels and application regulations are consistent with best practices and available scientific research. - 1.
+Support restoration of full funding for the State's pesticide programs; regulation, reporting, incident response, complaint processing and public information. - 2.
+Support continued implementation, training, and grower education on any new Worker Protection Standards. - 3.
+Oppose efforts to modify State pre-emption of seed/crop choice and pesticide regulation. - 4.
+Oppose efforts to place additional State restrictions or bans on pesticides beyond the EPA labels without clear and convincing scientific evidence that greater restrictions are needed in Oregon. - 5.
+Oppose cancellation of crop protection product labels or uses without a viable alternative. - 6.
 Support acceleration of research and development of environmentally-sound, reduced risk chemistry, economically viable crop protection products in accordance with the goals and purposes of the Food Quality Protection Act.
-Support federal agencies to use sound science, transparent procedures, and balance in its implementation. - 5.
-Support retention of the Section 18 (c) special local need process. - 6.
+Support federal agencies to use sound science, transparent procedures, and balance in its implementation. - 7.
+Support retention of the Section 18 (c) special local need process. - 8.
 Support Watershed Management Programs. - a.
 Ag Water Quality Management Plans including an adequate monitoring plan. - b.
-Pesticide Stewardship Partnerships. - 7.
-Monitor and react to proposed changes in labor, wage, and benefit requirements for employers that reduce the competitiveness of Oregon wheat growers in global markets. - 8.
-Actively engage in legislative, agency and NAWG carbon and climate discussions in a constructive manner to represent Oregon wheat growers' interests, ensuring proactive practical input to ensure policies are viable for grower adoption and the ongoing economic viability of agriculture. - 9.
-Oppose prescriptive carbon/climate legislation or regulation that has a negative impact on production agriculture's economic viability and/or does not recognize regional or preferential differences in farming practices. - 10.
+Pesticide Stewardship Partnerships. - 9.
+Support engaging in legislative, agency and NAWG carbon and climate discussions in a constructive manner to represent Oregon wheat growers' interests, ensuring proactive practical input to ensure policies are viable for grower adoption and the ongoing economic viability of agriculture. - 10.
+Oppose prescriptive carbon/climate legislation or regulation that has a negative impact on production agriculture's economic viability and/or does not recognize regional or preferential differences in farming practices. - 11.
 Support recognizing agricultural practices scientifically proven as a benefit to the economics of wheat farming and the environment.
-Support policies being inclusive and flexible to include allowances for regional geographic or preferential differences in farming practices. - 11.
-Support voluntary incentive programs that value and reward the achievements of agriculture in protecting and restoring the environment by rewarding early adopters, along with those taking steps to institute improvements. - 12.
-Pursue changes in the wildlife damage and compensation programs to make them more effective in managing wildlife populations to reduce damage and to compensate growers when crop damage occurs. - 13.
-Support the protection of a landowner's ability to take emergency action to protect their property from flood events and channel erosion. - 14.
-Protect the ability of farmers and their employees to conduct fire prevention, suppression, and control efforts on agricultural and rangelands.
-Ensure that firefighting entities (federal, state, local) have the maximum ability and authority to coordinate with and utilize farmers and their equipment and resources when fires occur.
-Advocate for statutory changes to voluntarily allow cropland to be covered by rangeland protection associations.
+Support policies being inclusive and flexible to include allowances for regional geographic or preferential differences in farming practices. - 12.
+Support voluntary incentive programs that value and reward the achievements of agriculture in protecting and restoring the environment by rewarding early adopters, along with those taking steps to institute improvements. - 13.
+Support changes in the wildlife damage and compensation programs to make them more effective in managing wildlife populations to reduce damage and to compensate growers when crop damage occurs. - 14.
+Support the protection of a landowner's ability to take emergency action to protect their property from flood events and channel erosion. - 15.
+Support protecting the ability of farmers and their employees to conduct fire prevention, suppression, and control efforts on agricultural and rangelands.
+Ensure that firefighting entities (federal, state, local) have the maximum ability and authority to coordinate with and utilize farmers and their equipment and resources when fires occur. - 16.
+Support recognition of wheat, volunteer wheat and/or other small grains as a cover crop. - 17.
+Support recognition of the economic and societal benefits of wheat production in land use discussions.